Lawsonia inermis: Distribution and habitat

-The henna plant is native to northern Africa, Asia and northern Australia, in semi-arid zones and tropical areas.
+The henna plant is native to northern and eastern Africa, Asia and northern Australia, in semi-arid zones and tropical areas.

 Cultivation

 It produces the most dye when grown in temperatures between 35 and 45 °C. During the onset of precipitation intervals, the plant grows rapidly, putting out new shoots.
 Growth subsequently slows.
 The leaves gradually yellow and fall during prolonged dry or cool intervals.
 It does not thrive where minimum temperatures are below 11 °C. Temperatures below 5 °C will kill the henna plant.

 Dye

-It is the source of the dye henna used to dye skin, hair and fingernails, as well as fabrics including silk, wool and leather.
+Its dried leaves are the source of the dye henna used to dye skin, hair and fingernails, as well as fabrics including silk, wool and leather.
+To make dye, only the leaves that grow in the lower part of the plant are taken, otherwise their coloring capacity will be too great.

+Said leaves also have antifungal and antiseptic properties.